pnd280/SObfuscator/README.md

 This is an **AutoIt3** code obfuscator written in **AutoIt3**, is designed and developed since March 2022.
 The one and only purpose of this project is to **prevent** your AutoIt3 original scripts from being pirated or analysed.

-0.0.1 Beta is available for download.

 ## Motivations
 Throughout years of developing and distributing softwares/scripts with AutoIt3 under both commercial and private closed-source format.
 I and maybe all developers are not wish their intellectual properties being pirated or modified without consent, specifically for AutoIt3 where it's so easy to extract the original script from compiled products.
-I, myself have demanded a real working Obfuscator for so so long, as (almost all) public released Obfuscators are not working properly, poorly made, or were deprecated for unknown reasons, afaik...
+I, myself have demanded a real working Obfuscator for so so long, as (almost all) public released Obfuscators are not working properly, poorly made, or deprecated for unknown reasons, afaik...
 I tried to ask and do searches in many AutoIt communities but found no hopes but meanwhile i learned lots of thing that helped and motivated me making this project.
 Welp, "fine, i'll do it myself".

 ## Todos
 In priority order